Towards Unsupervised Domain Generalization: Extra Experimental Results and Details

 In Table \ref{tab:res_all_correlated_domainnet} we show the effectiveness of unsupervised learning methods for DG on setting \textsl{all correlated} with when source domains are Clipart, Inforgraph and Quickdraw and target domains are Painting, Real and Sketch, respectively.
 Unsupervised training improves the generalization ability of models on the \textsl{All correlated UDG} setting.
 As explained in Section 4.1, this indicates the supervision from category labels of source domains is insufficient given that it can be considered as biased knowledge in target domains so that unsupervised pretraining is a effective approach for DG.

-DIUL consistently outperforms other unsupervised learning conterparts with all of the the split manners of pretraining/finetuning subsets, showing the superior of domain irrelevant features against domain relevant features when generalizing to novel domains.
+DARL consistently outperforms other unsupervised learning conterparts with all of the the split manners of pretraining/finetuning subsets, showing the superior of domain-irrelevant features against domain-relevant features when generalizing to novel domains.

 One can consider the \textsl{all correlated} setting as a semi-supervised domain generalization setting.
-Thus we compare DIUL with a SOTA semi-supervised method FixMatch\cite{sohn2020fixmatch}.
-DIUL outperforms FixMatch on almost all of the subsets.
+Thus we compare DARL with a SOTA semi-supervised method FixMatch\cite{sohn2020fixmatch}.
+DARL outperforms FixMatch on almost all of the subsets.
 Note that semi-supervised methods such as FixMatch can only be applied to deal with the \textsl{all correlated} setting but not other settings such as the \textsl{uncorelated} or the \textsl{domain correlated} setting.
-DIUL shows much wider applicability compared to semi-supervised methods when the labeled data are heterogeneous and insufficient.
+DARL shows much wider applicability compared to semi-supervised methods when the labeled data are heterogeneous and insufficient.

 Details of data split are shown in Table \ref{tab:count_all_correlated_domainnet_painting}, \ref{tab:count_all_correlated_domainnet_clipart}, \ref{tab:category_all_correlated_domainnet_painting}, and \ref{tab:category_all_correlated_domainnet_clipart}.